 Further, the objective and policies for the Ag Reserve Tier were adopted specifically to implement the Ag Reserve Master Plan.
 The Master Plan refers to a potential additional 14,000 dwelling units possible in the Ag Reserve; this was considered to be the development potential available under the current 1998 rules at the time, based upon a 1 unit per acre calculation of the 14,000 acres of 'land available for development'.
 It represented an estimate of what the development potential was at the time considering the current Agricultural Reserve development options available.
 It was used as a baseline, from which the County could illustrate the potential reduction in units that could be achieved with a successful Bond Referendum, as lands could be acquired through the bond funds, and the associated units could be 'retired.'
 This figure was not adopted as a cap and it was not considered to be an exact figure to be achieved.
 However, the proposed amendment would significantly increase the amount of units in the Tier above the 14,000 figure while not adding additional preservation area within the Ag Reserve Tier as 60/40 and 80/20 AGR-PUDs do.
 The proposed amendment proposes to increase the number of units potentially allowed in the Ag Reserve by 1,277 units.
 As of April 2022, there are 11,208 approved units in the Tier (of which 10,248 are built) and less than 1,779 acres of uncommitted lands.
-The latest estimate is that the total residential unit potential of the Tier would not exceed 13,200 units.
-The proposed amendment would increase the potential maximum in the Tier by 10% to approximately 14,477 units which is beyond the amount anticipated in the Master Plan.
+The latest estimate is that the total residential unit potential of the Tier would not exceed 13,200 units, however this does not include units that may be developed with the EH future land use designation in limited geographic areas of the Ag Reserve.
+This future land use designation, adopted in 2022, allows for up to eight units per acre with a workforce housing requirement as well as a 60% preserve requirement.
+The proposed amendment would increase the potential maximum in the Tier by approximately 10%.